 However, that does not mean that you can file a holdover eviction lawsuit without notice.

 If the lease is a month-to-month or some other form of “at will” tenancy (such as a week to week lease), then the lease needs to be properly terminated with written notice.
 If there is a written lease, then any notice provisions in the lease need to be adhered to.
-However, if there are no notice provisions, or if this is an oral month-to-month lease, then 15-days written notice prior to the rent being due is adequate.
+However, if there are no notice provisions, or if this is an oral month-to-month lease, then at least 30 days written notice prior to the rent being due is adequate.
 The notice should be served by hand delivery or posting on the premises (ideally, by a process server).
 Florida Statute 83.57 is the statute that controls here.

 If the lease is a written lease for a specific term, then it is still a good idea to provide plenty of notice to the tenant that the lease will not be renewed and that they have to leave at the end of the lease.
 There is no hard and fast rule as to when the notice needs to be provided, but a good rule of thumb is to provide notice at least 30 days prior to the end of the lease.
 If the landlord can provide more notice (45-60 days) then that is even better.
 The more notice you provide the tenant, the more likely it is that they will be able to make arrangements to leave at the end of their tenancy and avoid a holdover situation.